 |TOTAL FAT CALORIES||113||126|

 Looks good, right?
 Except this is slightly misleading.
 Yes, those Calories are coming from fat but, as I have already stated, that is dietary fat, NOT body fat.
 Exercise DOES NOT burn body fat.
 Calorie deficits over a period of time are where reductions in body fat come from.
 It’s a simple ratio of energy in versus energy out and if you put less energy into your body than you burn off you will be in an energy deficit.
-Also, training at 75% of your heart rate reserve is hard and maintaining that for 30-minutes is really REALLY tough.
+Also, training at 75% of your heart rate reserve is hard and maintaining that for 30-minutes is really tough unless you already have a good level of endurance conditioning.
 You are more likely to be doing interval training where you do bursts of maybe around 30-seconds of activity followed by short rest period, which means that half of those 30-minutes will be recovery, not activity.

 EPOC and the afterburn effect